Skip to content

 Using the console adapter is enough for a first pass because you can verify the workflow wiring locally before you switch to Slack or email.

-At HarborFlow, the difference is simple:
+At HarborFlow, the difference is easy to see:

 • before: someone approves in Slack and hopes the right person notices